vuejs/v2.vuejs.org/src/v2/guide/filters.md

 })
 ```

-The filter function always receives the expression's value (the result of the former chain) as its first argument.
+The filter's function always receives the expression's value (the result of the former chain) as its first argument.
 In the above example, the `capitalize` filter function will receive the value of `message` as its argument.

 Filters can be chained: